This website uses essential cookies to function securely. For more information, please see our Privacy Policy.

 - Contract: To deliver counselling services you’ve requested and outline terms of counselling.

-- Legitimate interests: For safe record-keeping and ethical practice.
+- Legitimate interests: For safe record-keeping and ethical practice when providing therapy.

 - Legal obligation: If I’m required to disclose information (e.g. court order).